 - Specific Phobias: Some kids fear spiders, some are scared of the dark, others are afraid of dogs or planes.
 When a specific phobia leads to fearful behavior or anxiety attacks, the condition needs to be addressed.
 It’s important to look at how frequently the teen is focusing on the phobia, and how often it comes up in daily life.

 - Obsessive-Compulsive Disorder (OCD): OCD in kids is often connected to anxiety in teens.
 Is your teen continuously repeating certain routines and rituals?
 Then they should be evaluated.
-Teen anxiety often lurks behind such compulsive actions.
+Anxiety in teens often lurks behind such compulsive actions.

 - Post-Traumatic Stress Syndrome (PTSD): PTSD in kids can be a root cause of teen anxiety.
 Traumatic memories bring on post-traumatic reactions.
 For example, PTSD can be triggered by memories of a bad childhood injury or the tragic loss of a loved one.

 What does my teen have to worry about?

 Worries brought on by teen anxiety are not always rational.
 At the same time, rational worries that typically produce normal anxiety are hugely magnified in the mind of an anxious teen.
 Such reasonable worries increase in severity.
 They can lead to a much greater psychic disturbance.

 In truth, there are many issues that teen anxiety can revolve around.
 By knowing these potential issues, you will know what to talk about with your anxious teen.

 - Parental Approval—Am I good enough?
 Do my parents care for me?
 Am I an embarrassment?

 - Family Stability—Am I the reason my parents fight?
 Are they going to separate because of me?

 - Academic Achievements—Can I get the grades I need to succeed?
 Will I finish the big term paper on time?